MPoL-dev/MPoL/docs/rml_intro.rst

     \ln \mathcal{L}(\boldsymbol{Y} |\,\boldsymbol{\theta}) = - \frac{1}{2} \chi^2 (\boldsymbol{Y} |\,\boldsymbol{\theta}) + C

 where :math:`C` is a constant with respect to the model parameters.
 It is common to use shorthand to say that "the likelihood function is :math:`\chi^2`" to indicate situations where the data uncertainties are Gaussian.
 Very often, we (or others) are interested in the parameter values :math:`\hat{\boldsymbol{\theta}}` which maximize the likelihood function.
-Unsurprisingly, these parameters are called the *maximum likelihood solution*, and usually they represent something like a "best-fit" model. [#mle_solution]_
+Unsurprisingly, these parameters are called the *maximum likelihood estimate* (or MLE), and usually they represent something like a "best-fit" model. [#mle_solution]_

 When it comes time to do parameter inference, however, it's important to keep in mind